|US and UK Government changes to inbound aviation security

+Our dedicated security teams are here to help you.
 Travelling through Southampton Airport should be easy, fast and friendly.
-We strive to achieve an average security wait time of less than 5 minutes and this information should help you prepare for your trip before you travel.
+We strive to achieve an average security wait time of less than 5 minutes whilst treating you politely and with respect to ensure that you have a positive experience.

 Liquids 100ml rule